Skip to main.

 Highlights

-French and Indian War reenactors bring the historic October 12, 1758 attack on Fort Ligonier that changed world history and inspired the annual Fort Ligonier Days to life with colorful pageantry, crackling musketry and cannon fire!
-Visitors can choose to watch from either the British or French side!
+French and Indian War reenactors bring the historic October 12, 1758, attack on Fort Ligonier to life with colorful pageantry and crackling musketry!

 Living History